AdviceChoose Your CityNew YorkSan Francisco

 If you like going out, prepare yourself for disappointment.
 San Francisco isn’t short on amazing bars.
 Some of our clubs aren’t half-bad either.
 Just don’t be surprised when the house lights go up early.
 Official closing time is 2 AM, but I’ll tell you as a barback, we start closing at 1:30.
 We can’t legally sell booze after two o’clock, so people get hammered fast before last call.

-For nightlife, most of the bars and clubs are in the TL with the rest just across Market in Soma.
-Your afterhours option is either a private party at someone’s residence or the EndUp on 6th and Harrison.
+For nightlife, the highest concentration of bars and clubs are in the Tenderloin, SoMa, North Beach, and the Mission.
+Your afterhours option is either a private party at someone’s residence, and underground warehouse space (if you can get invited), or the EndUp on 6th and Harrison.
 It’s a good club, but they’re still subject to California liquor sales laws.
 If you can hang, your next drink is legally available to you at 6 AM.
 If neither appeals to you, your night ends at 2 AM sharp.

 Public transit boils down to its skeleton lines, called OWL routes, overnight.
 But you can feasibly get home on the bus when you do spill out of a bar at closing.
 But it might get rowdy on the one you board.
 The 38-Geary, a major east-west line from downtown to Land’s End, transforms into the Dirty-8 at night.